isoopod/PakNet/docs/Usage.md

 - **namespace**: A table that holds the remote definitions.

 :::warning
 Do not mount multiple namespaces to the same file.
-This can cause name collisions and break everything—even if the namespaces don't overlap.
+This can cause name collisions and break everything — even if the namespaces don't overlap.
 :::

 ### Organizational Tips: